shandilyaCodes/CabBooking/Readme.md

 A rider can book a cab -- tested

-Fetch history of the rides takes by a rider -- Improve Required to use better ID
+Fetch history of the rides takes by a rider -- tested

-End the trip -- Adding duplicate records to the cab
+End the trip -- tested

-MAIN : REMOVE the ID mapping

 Testing Flow
 ------------